 Printing an image on a desktop printer, sending it to a kiosk or service bureau for printing or providing an image for professional offset printing requires looking at files in a different way.
 Now we may need to attach the output resolution numbers to the image.
 The more you know about the device that will used to make the print, the better you will be able to provide an image of the appropriate size in pixels.
 However, in most cases you do not need to resize the image to match the desired output.
 The printer driver and software will resize your image for you with better results.

 The key is to always think in terms of the size of the image in pixels.
 If we need to provide someone with a 300 ppi image, we need to divide the number of pixels by 300 to get the numbers of inches the file will provide, or multiply the inches by the desired resolution to determine the needed pixels.
 A ten inch image at 300 ppi needs to be 3000 pixels in that dimension.
-An Epson printer is 360 ppi, so a ten inch image needs 3600 pixels.
-The image shown in the Image Size dialog to the right has been Resampled to 360 ppi in order to determine its native size at that resolution.
+Epson printer resolution is 360 ppi, so a ten inch image needs 3600 pixels.
+The image shown in the Image Size dialog to the right has been changed to 360 ppi in order to determine its native size at that resolution.
 Changing the Resolution should be done with Resample unchecked to be sure that the image dimensions are not changed.
 What you are doing is simply seeing what the native image size will be at the resolution you set.
 This understandably confuses most people as your instinct is that you should provide the printer with the size image you want printed.
 This is not the case.